Lessons in Particle Physics: Lepton Flavor Mixing

 Forcing $M_N=0$ leads to a Dirac mass term, which is generated after spontaneous electroweak symmetry breaking from Yukawa interactions

 similarly to the charged fermion masses.
 Such a mass term conserves total lepton number, but it breaks the lepton flavor number symmetries.
-For $m=3$ we can identify the three sterile neutrinos with the right-handed component of a four-spinor neutrino field.
+For $m=3$ we can identify the hypercharge singlets with the right-handed component of four-spinor neutrino fields.
 Since the matrix $Y$ is, in general, a complex $3 \times 3$ matrix, the flavor neutrino fields $\nu_e$, $\nu_\mu$, and $\nu_\tau$ do not have a definite mass.
 The massive neutrino fields are obtained via diagonalization of ${\mathscr L}_{M_\nu}$.
 This is achieved through the transformations

 with two $3\times 3$ unitary matrices, $V_\nu$ and $V_{\nu R}$ which perform the biunitary diagonalization

 with real positive masses $m_k$.
 The resulting diagonal mass term can be written as

 where $\nu_k = \nu_{Lk} + \nu_{Rk}$ are the Dirac fields of massive neutrinos.